-- B. The Section 164 Review Form attached as Exhibit A, has been completed and marked sufficient. - C. It is in the best interest of the Navajo Nation to enter into a contract with the United States Department of Interior Bureau of Indian Affairs for the contract term as set forth in the documents attached as Exhibit B.
+- The Office of the Attorney General on September 13, 2017 В. has determined through the 164 Review Form the contract is legally sufficient.
+However, the Office of Management and Budget and Office of the Controller has determined the contract is not sufficient.
+Section 164 Review Form is attached as Exhibit A. - It is in the best interest of the Navajo Nation to enter C. into a contract with the United States Department of Interior Bureau of Indian Affairs for the contract term as set forth in the documents attached as Exhibit B.